The topic of Ministers’ salaries is always touchy.

 - China President (Xi Jinping)

-For the sake of this comparison, all annual salaries were converted to SGD$ at exchange rates which are correct as of 24 July 2019.
+For the sake of this comparison, all annual salaries were converted to SGD$ at exchange rates that are correct as of 12 Jan 2023.

 And just to give you a better feel of the scale of responsibility of each leader, we chose the following variables:

 Plus, see how the respective country’s economy has progressed vs its population growth under the charge of the respective country’s leader.

 |Country||Leader||Annual Salary (SGD)||GPD per capita in 2021||Salary Multiple Of GDP Per Capita (SGD)||Population in 2022|

 |Hong Kong||John Lee||~$933,328.55||US$49,800.54 (S$66,292.24)||14x||7.48 Million|

 |Malaysia||Anwar Ibrahim||$83,417.23||US$11,109.26 (S$14,788.15)||5.6x||33.9 Million|

 Note: The variables are pegged to the position and not necessarily the current leader, who is the incumbent.